 Journal of Critical Race Inquiry

-Journal of Critical Race Inquiry is a copyrighted, peer-reviewed, open-access electronic journal that seeks to advance Canadian and international scholarship on race and racialization.
+Journal of Critical Race Inquiry is a copyrighted, peer-reviewed, open-access electronic journal that advances Canadian and international scholarship on race and racialization.

-JCRI was founded in 2009 at Queen’s University (Kingston, Ontario, Canada) where its academic home is in the Department of Gender Studies.
+JCRI was founded at Queen’s University (Kingston, Ontario, Canada) where its academic home is in the Department of Gender Studies.

 Proceedings of Science Open Reviewed